Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 The deployment runs locally in your computer.
 You have 2 alternative methods to do it:

-1. Download and extract the file **deployment package.zip** located [here](https://github.com/Azure/AIPlatform/tree/master/CognitiveSearch/Deployment)
+1. Download and extract the file **deployment package.zip** located in the [clone or download button](https://github.com/Azure/AIPlatform)

 1. Clone the repo, using [Git for Windows](https://gitforwindows.org/) or any other git app you want.
 The command is ```git clone https://github.com/Azure/AIPlatform.git```